“There are no knee openers in yoga.”

 Over time, work towards two minute holds in each position, and when you can tolerate this, try the thicker doweling.
 If 1.5 inch doweling doesn’t work, try 1.25 inch doweling first.

-If you are suffering from knee issues, why not give this practice a try for a few months and see how you do.
-Remember though, no pain, no pain!
+If you are suffering from knee issues, why not give this practice a try for a few months and see how you get on?
+Remember though: no pain, no pain!

 1. Light on Yoga by B.K.S.
 Iyengar, page 122